oamldev/oamlStudio/README.md

 ### TODO
-- Possibility to set conditions
 - Export a wav as a preview?
 - Add a small tutorial/guide at start
 - Add controls for missing values for tracks (groups, fades, etc)
+- Implement a knob control for some values

 ### Credits